Highlow: Local area

 There are tumuli and cairns in the north western area of the parish, which are ancient burial tombsites dating to the Bronze Age.
 Although not recorded during the time of the Domesday records in 1066, Highlow as a notable settlement was established enough to be on Christopher Saxton's 1579 Derbyshire map, approximately where Highlow Hall was located, although it appears to have become depopulated over time.
 An ancient route ran from Highlow known as the ‘corpse path’, possibly because of its use to transport coffins to the churchyard at Hathersage church.
 Halifax Gate was another old route which went over the Derwent, and southbound went onto the West Riding of Yorkshire.

 Lead was mined in times past at locations throughout the parish and beyond.
 There is evidence that a lead mill by the locality of Leadmill at the start of the 17th century was earlier the site of a corn mill.
-The lead mill was subsequently in use up to the 18th century as a stone mason's mill before being converted to a private residence.
+The lead mill was subsequently in use up to the 18th century as a stonemason's mill before being converted to a private residence.
 A millpond located there has been latterly used as a fish farm.
 The only public house, The Plough Inn in Leadmill, was built in the 16th century.
 Leadmill Bridge over the River Derwent dates from the late 18th century where it replaced a ford, and was widened in 1928.

 Highlow Hall

 Highlow Hall comprised a small manor house and various auxiliary agricultural buildings dating to the late 16th century with middle 17th century alterations.
 By the time of Edward II the Highlow manor belonged to the Archer family, which later became extinct.
-Robert le Eyre was hereditary warden of the Royal Forest of the Peak administered from Peveril Castle in Castleton, during Edward III's reign, Robert’s grandson, William le Eyre de Hope was forest warden.
+Robert le Eyre was hereditary warden of the Royal Forest of the Peak administered from Peveril Castle in Castleton, during Edward III's reign, Robert's grandson, William le Eyre de Hope was forest warden.
 By the beginning of the 15th century Highlow Hall became the seat of a branch of the Eyre family, them having arrived in the country during the Norman Conquest, and by the time of Edward I had settled at the village of Hope.

 Robert Eyre rebuilt the hall during the 17th century, and later became High Sheriff of Derbyshire.
 In the early part of the 18th century, John Eyre resurrected the ancient surname of Archer, but following his death in 1842 the hall and adjoining farm were sold to the Duke of Devonshire, owner of Chatsworth House, with tenant farmers taking up residence at the hall.
 Following the death of the 10th Duke of Devonshire the hall, as well as a number of other farms in the Chatsworth Estate were sold in order to satisfy death duties.
 The then resident tenants, the Wain family, bought Highlow Hall and remain present owners.
 The outbuildings and barns have been converted to cottages which are in separate ownership.